Understanding Transitive and Intransitive Verbs in French: A Guide

 If you prefer a more visual explanation, check out our detailed video on transitive and intransitive verbs below!

-A Closer Look at Verbs That Can Be Both Transitive and Intransitive
+Verbs That Can Be Both Transitive and Intransitive

 Some verbs are even more versatile — they can be both transitive and intransitive, depending on how they are used.
+Here is a list of the most common ones:

-- Transitive: Il entre un mot de passe.
-(He enters a password.)
+entrer to enter | Il entre un mot de passe.
+(He enters a password.) | Il entre sans frapper.
+(He enters without knocking.) |

 Conclusion